- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Texas

 Texas Property Code Sec.
-91.005 states subletting is illegal if tenants do not have their landlords consent.
+91.005 states that subletting is illegal if tenants don’t have their landlord's consent.

 Virginia

 Virginia’s Residential Landlord and Tenant Act (§ 55.1-1200) gives landlords 10 business days, starting from the day they receive the request, to approve or deny a sublet approval request.
-By law, it is legal for tenants to assume consent is given if their landlord has not responded within 10 business days.
+By law, tenants can assume consent is given if their landlord hasn’t responded within 10 business days.